 The engine break-in is essential to allow the various components of the engine to wear and polish themselves to the correct operating clearances.
 This ensures proper performance and promotes longer component life.
+To perform the engine break-in:

-- To perform the engine break-in: (1) Check the engine oil level.
-(S - Check the engine oil level.
-(See page 54 for information on checking the engine oil level.) - (2) Launch the watercraft and start the engine.
-(See page 70 for information on starting the engine.) - (3) For the first 5 minutes, operate with the engine speed at 2000 r/min. - (4) For the next 30 minutes, operate with the engine speed below 5000 r/min. - (5) For the next 1 hour, operate with the engine speed below 6000 r/min.
+- Check the engine oil level.
+(See page 56 for information on checking the engine oil level.) - (2) Launch the watercraft and start the engine.
+(See page 72 for information on starting the engine.) - (3) For the first 5 minutes, operate with the engine speed at 2000 r/min. - (4) For the next 30 minutes, operate with the engine speed below 5000 r/min. - (5) For the next 1 hour, operate with the engine speed below 6000 r/min.